survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 When generating multiple pages with webpack, you have a couple of possibilities:

 - Go through the _multi-compiler mode_ and return an array of configurations.
 The approach would work as long as the pages are separate, and there is a minimal need for sharing code across them.
-The benefit of this approach is that you can process it through [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) to improve build performance.
 - Set up a single configuration and extract the commonalities.
 The way you do this can differ depending on how you chunk it up.
 - If you follow the idea of [Progressive Web Applications](https://developers.google.com/web/progressive-web-apps/) (PWA), you can end up with either an **app shell** or a **page shell** and load portions of the application as it's used.